Updated On : February 15, 2024

 Each tier of the judiciary has its unique requirements, reflecting the diverse responsibilities and jurisdictions within the Indian judicial system.

-The following are some of the most common reasons to choose judiciary jobs in India.
+The following are some of the most common reasons for choosing judiciary jobs in India.

 Understand: Eligibility for Judiciary Exams

 Judicial services are one of the highest-paying state government services, and the salary of a Civil Judge varies from state to state.
-Still, most newly recruited Judicial Officer receives an in-hand compensation ranging from 60,000 to 80,000 per month following various considerations such as the state, educational qualification, etc.
+Still, most newly recruited judicial officers receive in-hand compensation ranging from 60,000 to 80,000 per month, following various considerations such as state and educational qualifications.

 Apart from the basic salary, judiciary jobs in India include many other perks, allowances, and benefits mentioned below: